-B. Develop Urban Drainage Master Plans which define policies and outline plans for the development, financing, implementation and continued maintenance of urban drainage and flood control systems in each basin.
+B. Develop Urban Drainage Master Plans or Watershed Management Plans which define policies and outline plans for the development, financing, implementation and continued maintenance of urban drainage and flood control systems in each basin.
 This will be done with the assistance of and in consultation with other local governmental agencies.
 The master plan will be presented for adoption to each local governmental agency identified as responsible for implementing all or portions of the plan.

 In accordance with this policy, Stormwater Management Policies (hereinafter referred to as the "Policies") were developed for the Papillion Creek Watershed through a community-based process known as Watershed By Design involving the development community, Papillion Creek Watershed Partnership (PCWP) members, public agencies, non-profit organizations, other stakeholder groups and the general public.
-The Policies developed through the WBD process adopted by the Papillion Creek Watershed Partnership members consist of six (6) Policy Groups, headed as follows:
+The Policies adopted by the Papillion Creek Watershed Partnership members consist of six (6) Policy Groups, headed as follows:

-- #1 Stormwater Management Financing Water Quality Improvement - #2 Peak Flow Reduction - #3 Pollution Control Landscape Preservation, Restoration, and Conservation - #4 Landscape Preservation, Restoration, and Conservation Erosion and Sediment Control and Other BMPs - #5 Erosion and Sediment Control and Other BMPs Floodplain Management - #6 Floodplain Management Stormwater Management Financing
+- #1 Water Quality Improvement

+- #2 Peak Flow Reduction

+- #3 Landscape Preservation, Restoration, and Conservation

+- #4 Erosion and Sediment Control and Other BMPs

+- #5 Floodplain Management

+#6 Stormwater Management Financing

-These PCWP Policies are attached hereto as in Appendix "S" and incorporated herein by reference, and provide guidance for a comprehensive approach to stormwater quality and quantity management, subject to the following:
+These PCWP Policies are attached hereto in Appendix S and incorporated herein by reference, and provide guidance for a comprehensive approach to stormwater quality and quantity management., subject to the following: